alvianzf/tick-php-framework/README.md

-# php-cli
+# tick-php

-A php-cli command bootstraper to run a custom lite-weight framework
+A light-weight PHP framework that I worked from scratch as a side project.

+Built using symphony (composer) and some inspiration from Laravel and Codeigniter 3.